spacetelescope/stdatamodels/docs/source/jwst/datamodels/switch-from-fits.rst

 Extra FITS keywords
 -------------------

-When loading arbitrary FITS files, there may be keywords that are not listed in the schema for that data model.
+When loading FITS files, there may be keywords that are not listed in the schema for that data model.
 These "extra" FITS keywords are put into the model in the ``extra_fits`` namespace.